 The reverse of this coin contains the popular design of Britannia by Philip Nathan, surrounded by the radial design first featured on the 2017 Gold Britannia.
 The Britannia motif is generally updated every few years which keeps the design fresh and enhances the collectability of the coins.

 In this design, Britannia is shown standing in front of the sun, standing tall against a gale with her shield, Corinthian helmet and olive branch.

 Around the design of Britannia is the legend ‘BRITANNIA 2020 999.9 FINE GOLD’

-I bet they’re pleased they did now, as the Gold Britannia has grown into one of the most popular coins globally, successfully spreading the MInt’s name worldwide.
-While the Britannia certainly dominates the UK market, the Krugerrand still holds great recognition and appeal, especially on the continent.
+I bet they’re pleased they did now, as the 1oz Gold Britannia has grown into one of the most popular coins globally, successfully spreading the Mint’s name worldwide.
+While the Britannia gold coin certainly dominates the UK market, the Krugerrand still holds great recognition and appeal, especially on the continent.
 The Royal Mint’s desire to appeal to the global market was demonstrated when the Britannia swapped from a 22 carat coin to fine gold (24 carats) in 2013.
-Te lucrative and expanding Asian precious metals market generally will only buy pure gold.
+The lucrative and expanding Asian precious metals market generally will only buy pure gold.

 We often get asked “Gold Britannias or Gold Sovereigns – which is the best investment?”, so learn more in our YouTube video.

 Due to the popularity of the 1oz gold Britannia coin, several other versions have been spawned.
 The gold version is available in Half, Quarter and tenth ounce sizes, to complement the larger 1oz coin.
 These can be bought in bullion finish or in proof sets which command a premium due to finish and presentation.
 The smaller coins can appeal both to collectors and modest investors who seek smaller, more affordable individual coins.